phaze-the-dumb/Phaze-Docs/beatsaber-modding/starting-coding.md

 # Starting Coding

-## Explaining code that already there
+## Explaining code that is already there
 <a id="explaining"></a>

 ```cpp